muratk5n/thirdwave/en/index.md

 ---

 Eventually they will take it all back.
-But it doesn't matter when actually, RU kills Ukrainian soldiers over there, or kills them over somewhere else... their strategy is the same, is one of de-militarization, removing UA as a threat.
+But it doesn't matter when imo, RU kills Ukrainian soldiers over there, or kills them over somewhere else... their strategy is the same, is one of de-militarization, removing UA as a threat.

 Reuters: "Russia says it has taken back major chunk of Kursk region"